-In contrast to Chinese academic debates that seek to define themselves as supportive of 'orderliness' and against 'chaos' (read democracy), the chief characteristic of Western diplomatic practice21 is formal equality between all states, no matter their size.
+In contrast to Chinese academic debates that seek to define themselves as supportive of 'orderliness' and against 'chaos' (read democracy), the chief characteristic of Western diplomatic practice is formal equality between all states, no matter their size.
 So, for example, Pakistan can take the much-larger EU to the WTO over a dispute concerning trade, without risking 'punishment'.
 In many ways, this formalised sovereign equality is a central feature in many of the institutions and conventions that make up the rules-based order, and this was a major reason that so many smaller non-Western states were willing to adopt it in the wake of Western imperialism.
 Power inequalities between states are softened by 'legal equality', which allows small and medium-sized states to sometimes work together to defend their interests.
-While we might take this for granted, there is real concern that some resurgent power may wish to change this by substituting power for principle, equality for hierarchy.

-21 These include embassy territoriality, diplomatic pouches, diplomatic immunity, passports, and many other conventions that permeate modern diplomatic practice.
+&lt;sup>21 These include embassy territoriality, diplomatic pouches, diplomatic immunity, passports, and many other conventions that permeate modern diplomatic practice.